-The aforementioned studies uniformly categorized motivations for choosing teaching as a career into three main categories: intrinsic, extrinsic, and altruistic.
-“Intrinsic motivated people do actions for innate satisfaction without looking at the following consequences and outcomes”.
-In other words, people with intrinsic motivations become teachers because of reasons and motivations that are related to the job itself, such as enjoyment of teaching, enjoyment of being with kids/ young people, using their expert knowledge, a challenge to teach a “difficult” subject (Joeng, 2016).
+These studies assigned motivations for choosing teaching as a career into three main categories: intrinsic, extrinsic, and altruistic.
+“Intrinsically motivated people do actions for innate satisfaction without looking at the following consequences and outcomes.”
+In other words, people with intrinsic motivations become teachers for reasons that are related to the job itself, such as enjoyment of teaching, enjoyment of being with children/ young people, using their expert knowledge, taking on the challenge of teaching a “difficult” subject (Joeng, 2016).
 On the other hand, being extrinsically motivated indicates that the individual is affected by social/socio-cultural factors.
-Individuals with extrinsic motivations put more emphasis on the outcomes that are not related to teaching itself (such as vacations, income, or social status).
-Rather, these individuals are usually affected by social pressure of their society, families, former teachers, or even friends.
-These pressures include also personal factors, such as having a convenient schedule for family life and having children, as well as job benefits (Pop & Turner, 2009, Joeng, 2016).
-The third category of choosing teaching as a career is altruistic.
-As its name indicates, people under this category recruit for teaching job because they want to help others, in this case students, or society.
-They believe that can make change in the education system for the good of society.
-Along the 3 main categories, all studies included other motivational factors such as last-resort career, demographics, and other cultural conflicts.
+Individuals with extrinsic motivations put more emphasis on outcomes that are not related to teaching itself, for example vacations, income, or social status.
+They are usually influenced by social pressures from society, their families, former teachers, or even friends.
+These pressures also encompass personal factors, such as having a convenient schedule for family life and having children, as well as job benefits (Pop & Turner, 2009; Joeng, 2016).
+As its name indicates, the category labeled altruistic motivations comprises people who go into teaching because they want to help others, in this case students, or society.
+People in this category believe they can make a change in the education system for the good of society.
+Alongside these three main categories, all studies incorporated other motivational factors, such as last-resort career, demographics, and other cultural conflicts.

-Motivations of teaching were uniformly governed under intrinsic values across all studies followed by altruistic values, with teaching as a “fallback” career being at the last place.
-Service-teachers seemed less concerned about extrinsic values such as salary and status.
-Female teacher candidates apparently dominated the surveys, especially among childhood and primary teachers ranging from 65-75%.
-Although, most participants view teaching as career with high in demand and low in return, they show surprisingly a high satisfaction rate with their choice of career (Richardson & Watt, 2006).
+Across all studies, intrinsic values dominated the motivations for teaching; these were followed by altruistic values, with teaching as a “fallback” career in last place.
+Pre-service teachers seemed less concerned about extrinsic values such as salary and status.
+Accounting for 65%–75% of respondents, female teaching candidates far outnumbered male participants in the surveys, especially among early years and primary teachers.
+While most participants viewed teaching as a career with high demands and low returns, they showed a surprisingly high satisfaction rate with their choice of career (Richardson & Watt, 2006).

-According to the OECD report (2005), studies in the developed countries such as France, Australia, Canada, and the U. K. revealed that working with children, fulfilling the intellectual potential, or contributing to the society were the most commonly preferred motives for choosing teaching as a career.
-In contrast, research results from different socio-cultural or socio-economical situations of underdeveloped countries in Africa have discovered that extrinsic motives such as wage, job security, and status in career were more essential than anything else.
-Since the motivational factors for choosing teaching as a future career are varied across the socio-cultural and socio-economical situations of a specific society, it is imperative to identify the teaching motivations exclusively related to the specific society
+According to an OECD report (2005), the most common motives for choosing teaching as a career in developed countries such as France, Australia, Canada, and the UK were working with children, fulfilling intellectual potential, or contributing to society.
+In contrast, research results from less developed countries in Africa revealed that extrinsic motives such as wages, job security, and career status were more essential than anything else.
+In other words, the motivational factors for choosing teaching as a future career vary according to the socio-cultural and socio-economic context of a specific society.

-Although a myriad of researches worldwide investigated the motivation to become a teacher amongst teachers from various levels, only little attention has been paid to the Israeli teachers in general and Arab minority teachers in Israel in particular.
-The Arabs have long ruled the territory of Israel (Palestine) but soon enough after the introduction of the Zionist movement in 1984, the Zionist movement started its struggle to claim the promised land and claimed their occupation in Israel to rendered the Arab Population to mere 20% of the population in our contemporary times (Elran, et al., 2018).
+To our knowledge, little research on this issue has been conducted in the Israeli context, particularly in relation to the motivations of teachers from the Arab minority.
+The Arabs long ruled the territory of Israel (Palestine) but soon after 1984, the Zionist movement began its struggle to claim the promised land, with the result that the Arab population has been reduced to a mere 20% of the population in contemporary times (Elran et al., 2018).